openaps/openaps/CONTRIBUTING.md

 *Note:* This is intended to be a set of tools to support a self-driven DIY implementation and any person choosing to use these tools is solely responsible for testing and implement these tools independently or together as a system.
-The [DIY part of OpenAPS is important] (http://bit.ly/1NBbZtO).
+The [DIY part of OpenAPS is important](http://bit.ly/1NBbZtO).
 While formal training or experience as an engineer or a developer is not required, what *is* required is a growth mindset to learn what are essentially "building blocks" to implement an OpenAPS instance.
 This is not a "set and forget" system; it requires